-One must be willing, if necessary, to sacrifice even family and friends for the cause of Christ.
+Here is another sacrifice we must be willing to make.
+Sometimes, we must sacrifice our family and friends for the cause of Christ.
 Jesus demanded:

-A genuine Christian will sacrifice his time, talents, and money in the interests of the kingdom of God.
+Of course, genuine Christians sacrifice their time, talents, and money in the interests of the kingdom of God.

-We must all encourage one another to attempt to better catch the spirit of these two parables.
-Clearly they emphasize the value of the eternal, and the effort that must be expended in that interest.
+We must all encourage each other attempt to better catch the spirit of these two parables.
+Clearly they emphasize the value of the eternal and the effort that must be expended in that interest.

 The Samaritan woman in John 4 may be an example of such.
 When she went for water to Jacob’s well that day, little did she dream that she would find the treasure of spiritual water whereby her thirst could be quenched eternally.

 Then, on the other hand, there are those who know their lives are disheveled.
-They are so very unhappy, and are looking for something to provide them with contentment of soul.
+They are so unhappy and are searching for something to provide them with contentment of soul.